 This couple should expect $110,000 in income in retirement.
 Once you determine your retirement income, you can figure out how much home you can afford.

 The 25% rule of thumb while retired

 My suggestion is to limit your mortgage, or rent, payment to less than 25% of your total retirement income.
 25% still is low enough, that for many of us, after a mortgage and income tax payments, less than 40% of your income is going away to taxes and mortgage payments.
-Hopefully that will still leave you with plenty for travelling and other hobbies.
-Yes, you are spending more of your pay on a home then what I would recommend while working, but you have less taxes and savings on the same amount of income.
+Hopefully, that will still leave you with plenty for traveling and other hobbies.
+Yes, you are spending more of your pay on a home then what I would recommend while working, but you have fewer taxes and savings on the same amount of income.

 Depending on your situation you could potentially push it to 30%, but I would get pretty nervous with anything higher.
 You may even want to error on the more conservative side if you have fairly high, over 10%, of your retirement is spent on healthcare costs.